Deletion of articles on Wikipedia: Mechanism

+Scope

+Through the AfD process, almost 500,000 articles have been deleted between 2001 and 2021.
+In 2021, about 20,000 articles were nominated.
+About 60% of articles nominated for deletion are deleted, about 25% are kept, and the remainder are merged with another article, redirected to another article, or met with another fate.
+According to a study of AfD debates from 2005 through 2018, 5% of AfDs were not closed by an administrator and 3% received no votes after nomination.
+About 64% of AfDs ended in "Delete" and 24% in "Keep," with the remainder merged into other articles (4%), redirected, or other outcomes.

+Veteran editors have disproportionate participation rates in AfD debates, compared to newcomers, and their role has increased over time.
+Although 161,266 editors contributed to AfD debates, less than one percent (1,218) generated half of all AfD votes.
+Yet the most active participants are not more likely than other Wikipedia editors to win AfD debates.

+Although the default result of an AfD would be to retain the article, "the momentum in AfD is toward deletion": According to researchers, "early votes are highly predictive of outcomes".
+Notably, when the initial "vote" in an AfD discussion calls for deletion, it proves to be successful in 84.5% of the cases.
+Another key factor in AfD debates is the citation of relevant Wikipedia policies, with an early citation of specific Notability policies as most capable of shifting the discuss to Keep.

 Deletion review and undeletion

 The outcomes of deletion discussions can be appealed to another discussion board called Deletion review, which may result in "undeletion" of previously deleted content.

-In some instances, an article is repeatedly recreated after being deleted, to the point where an administrator locks the page so that an article can no longer be created at that title, which is referred to as "salting", in reference to the ancient tradition of salting the earth.
+In some instances, an article is repeatedly recreated after being deleted, to the point where an administrator locks the page so that a piece can no longer be created at that title, which is referred to as "salting" in reference to the ancient tradition of salting the earth.

 Out-of-process deletions

-Rarely, a Wikipedia article might be deleted for reasons unrelated to administrator action or community discussion.
-In theory, the legitimate case of this is when the Wikimedia Foundation deletes an article, perhaps due to a legal concern such as a court order external to Wikipedia, but this is extremely rare.
-A highly unusual case of attempted censorship of Wikipedia was the Pierre-sur-Haute military radio station article.
-French military officials coerced a French Wikipedia administrator into deleting the article.
-This proved ineffective as the article was restored a short time later by a Swiss administrator.
+Very rarely, a Wikipedia article might be deleted for reasons unrelated to administrator action or community discussion, such as when the Wikimedia Foundation (WMF) deletes an article due to a legal concern such as a court order external to Wikipedia.
 Finally, a Wikipedia vandal can soft-delete a page by making an edit that blanks the page, although this will almost always be quickly detected and undone by other editors.
 For example, the content of Donald Trump's Wikipedia article was briefly deleted in 2015 before being promptly restored.
-In rare cases, however, an administrator may blank the page of a contentious discussion, while preserving the edit history of the page.
+In rare cases, however, an administrator may blank the page of a contentious discussion while preserving the edit history of the page.